Knowledge is the best medicine and the first step to recovery!

 Sleep Hygiene

-- Tips for Better Sleep: Maintaining a regular sleep schedule, creating a comfortable sleep environment, and avoiding caffeine and electronics before bed can improve sleep quality.
+• Poor sleep can worsen pain.
+Establishing a regular sleep schedule, creating a comfortable environment, and avoiding stimulants can improve sleep and help manage pain.

 Stress Management Techniques